flee598/compmap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of compmap is to download maps of countries from the xxx database and then use `rmapshaper` functions to compress the file size as desired.
+The goal of compmap is to download maps of countries from the [gadm](https://gadm.org) package database (using the `raster` package) and then use `rmapshaper` functions to compress the file size as desired.

 ## Installation